mazzutti/antlr4dart-runtime/README.md

 StringTemplate ([http://www.stringtemplate.org](http://www.stringtemplate.org)) language.

-This dart lib is a complete implementation of the majority of features ANTLR provides for other language targets, such as Java and Python.
+This dart lib is a complete implementation of the majority of features ANTLR provides for other language targets, such as Java and CSharp.
 It contains a dart runtime library that collects classes used throughout the code that the modified ANTLR4 ([https://github.com/tiagomazzutti/antlr4dart](https://github.com/tiagomazzutti/antlr4dart)) generates.